…crashing through the forest came a mature female. All Helen saw was the enormous grey ears flapping like flags on a windy day…

-Softly he said, ‘Look, I know this is a difficult time but perhaps it is the moment to cut your ties with home and fly the nest.
+Softly, he said, ‘Look, I know this is a difficult time, perhaps it is the moment to cut your ties with home and fly the nest.
 What would your parents think?’

-She merely said, not wishing to expose her worries, ‘I haven’t really spoken about it much with them.’
+She said, not wishing to expose her worries, ‘I haven’t spoken about it much with them.’

 As if to distance herself from the realities of rejection and potential loss, she gazed at Xavier’s desk where the apricot evening sunshine made an ever-changing criss-cross pattern.
 Memories of her house and the evening sunlight slanting across the lawn and into her bedroom flashed across her mind.